IAmParadox27/jellyfin-plugin-pages/README.md

 ### Installation
 1. Add `https://www.iamparadox.dev/jellyfin/plugins/manifest.json` to your plugin repositories.
+2. Ensure that `File Transformation` plugin is installed.
 2. Install `Plugin Pages` from the Catalogue.
 3. Restart Jellyfin.

 ## Upcoming Features/Known Issues
 If you find an issue with this plugin, please open an issue on GitHub.

 ## Contribution
 ### Adding your pages
-There are two ways your plugin can add pages to the Plugin Pages section.

-1. Reference the NuGet package `Jellyfin.Plugin.PluginPages` and request `IPluginPagesManager` from the Dependency Injection flow and call `RegisterPluginPage` providing the config
+Currently the only way you can add your own pages is with the following steps.

-2. Edit `Jellyfin.Plugin.PluginPages/config.json` found in the `plugins/configurations` folder of the installed Jellyfin instance.
+1. Edit `Jellyfin.Plugin.PluginPages/config.json` found in the `plugins/configurations` folder of the installed Jellyfin instance.
 This folder location can be retrieved from `IApplicationPaths.PluginConfigurationsPath` in the .NET API.

+There are plans to add a HTTP request to register pages too but this hasn't been done just yet.

 ### Pull Requests
 I'm open to any and all pull requests that expand the functionality of this plugin, while keeping within the scope of what its outlined to do.